Dave's Construction Dictionary

 or roof joists

-A bolt with a wood screw thread rather than a machine thread, in common diameters of 1/4" to 5/8".
+A bolt with a wood screw thread rather than a machine thread and a hex or square head used where a large screw is needed in common diameters of 1/4" to 5/8".

 Also called: cream